Neighbourhoods of Narva: Riigi

 From 1808 to 1944 the area which would become Kudruküla was the village of Riigi (also known as Riigiküla or by its German name Wasahof), established as a Manor, which, by the end of the 17th century was part of the Kudruküla Manor, a Town Fief of Narva.
 In 1828 a Russian German merchant from Saint Petersburg established a sugar factory in Riigi, however, the factory would be shut down just decades later due to its pollution of the Tõrvajõgi river and the area remained sparsely populated by sustenance fishers for almost a century.
 During the Estonian War of Independence, Riigi was the site of several battles between Estonian and Soviet forces.
 In 1922 Riigi had 15 households and 94 inhabitants and a women's society and a fire station and public school were built.
 A monument consisting of a stone Cross of Liberty was made in 1935, however, would be destroyed by Soviet forces in 1941.
 Riigi during this time was also the site of the densest stretch of field fortifications constructed by Estonia on its border with the Soviet Union, which would also be destroyed by Soviet forces in 1940.
 Riigi would be completely destroyed during the Battle of Narva during World War II.
 None of the original structures survived the fighting, with the remains of trenches and shrapnel in the immediate surroundings still persisting.

-Archeological importance

-In the 1960s the remains of 15 neolithic dwellings were found in Kudruküla by Eldar Efendijev, then director of the Narva Museum.
-Expeditions uncovered a significant amount of bones and ceramics and an unusually high amount of Amber pendants and clay idols.
-The site was immediately noted for its importance due to its status as a coastal Stone Age settlement that was never submerged by the Littorina Sea, allowing ground-penetrating radar to effectively locate artifacts.
-Genetic studies of skeletons dating to 4,300-2,500 BC recovered in the village in 2017 found that they belonged to the Comb Ceramic culture (CCC), which saw signs of intermarriage with the Corded Ware culture (CWC), and the Narva culture.
-The study found that upon the arrival of the CWC peoples to the region there was a massive influx of non-European admixture, suggesting that the Proto-Indo-European homeland was in Anatolia and the Levant.